yottajunaid/Master-Darknet/README.md

 # Master-Darknet

-**A Structured, Research-Driven Exploration of the Deep Web, Dark Web & Hidden Networks**
+**An Open-Source, Structured, Research-Driven Exploration of the Deep Web, Dark Web & Hidden Networks**

 > *Not a guide to crime.
 > Not a collection of myths.